Saitob/GHDLproject/README.md

 			Eg. --dateupd ”2015-01-01..2016-01-01”

---size:<br>		Takes a number and filters the search results by files that match the given size (In MB).
+--size:<br>		Takes a number and filters the search results by files that match the given size (In KB).

 			Accepts  >, < and = to enhance filter when given as quoted string.
 			Eg: --size ”>=2”